knative/docs/docs/versioned/install/README.md

 - Kubernetes and Kubernetes administration.
 - The `kubectl` CLI tool.
 You can use existing Kubernetes management tools (policy, quota, etc) to manage Knative workloads.
-- Using `cluster-admin` permissions or equivalent to to install software and manage resources in all clusters in the namespace.
+- Using `cluster-admin` permissions or equivalent to install software and manage resources in all clusters in the namespace.
 For information about permissions, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/AC).
-- Recommended familiarity with Cloud Native Computing Foundation (CNCF) projects such as Prometheus, Istio, and Strimzi, many of which can be used alongside Knative.
+- Familiarity is recommended with Cloud Native Computing Foundation (CNCF) projects such as [Prometheus](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/), [Istio](https://istio.io), and [Strimzi](https://strimzi.io), many of which can be used alongside Knative.

 You can install the Serving and Eventing components independently of one another.
 You can also add and remove plugins at any time, as well as optional integration tools that span observability, security, and testing.
-Recommended tools include open source Prometheus and Jaeger for observability, and cert-manager for access authentication.
+Recommended tools include open source Prometheus, and [Jaeger](https://www.cncf.io/projects/jaeger/) for observability, and cert-manager for access authentication.
 Backstage tools are available to help you monitor and manage resources, as well as tools for vendor management.

 ## Installation roadmap